tcaiger/Starter/README.md

 * Copy and paste the whole starter project, except the .git folder, into your new project folder and make first commit to the new project.

 ### Set Up A New Project On The Server ###
-* Ssh into the server.
+* SSH into the server.
 * Clone the project to public_html on the server.
 * Run composer install to get the php modules.